msranjana/snipnest/README.md

 ## What is SnipNest?

 SnipNest is a community-driven hub for code snippets.
-Whether you’re looking for a quick fix, a clever way to optimize your code, or just some inspiration, you’ll find it here.
+Whether you're looking for a quick fix, a clever way to optimize your code, or just some inspiration, you'll find it here.

-And if you’ve got a snippet that’s worth sharing, we’d love to see it!
+And if you've got a snippet that's worth sharing, we'd love to see it!
 Contribute your solutions and help grow the collection.

 ## Why SnipNest?

 - **Save Time**: No more hunting through forums or guessing what works.
 These snippets are tested and ready to go.
 - **Learn and Share**: Discover new approaches and help others by sharing your expertise.
-- **Stay Organized**: Snippets are categorized by language and purpose, so it’s easy to find what you need.
+- **Stay Organized**: Snippets are categorized by language and purpose, so it's easy to find what you need.

 ## Getting Started